mahisalman/mahisalman/README.md

 </div>

 <br />
-<p>System Analyst with 10+ years of experience in developing scalable and reliable software solutions using Full Stack .NET technologies.
-Skilled in leading project teams, collaborating with stakeholders, and delivering results that exceed customer expectations.
-Proficient in C#, ASP.NET, MVC, Web API, .Net Core, Angular, MSSQL Server, PostgreSQL, MongoDB, GitHub, etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>
+<p>With over 10 years of experience at Orion Group since 2013, I have been serving as a Senior Project Coordinator, while also leading SAP FI/CO Functional Consulting and SAP Master Data preparation for 10 companies across 2 controlling areas with a user base of 100+ SAP users.

+Over the last decade, I have:

+    ✅ Led the implementation of 4 major enterprise applications

+    ✅ Developed and deployed 2 custom-built applications

+    ✅ Provided ongoing support for 10+ enterprise-grade software solutions

+    ✅ Currently overseeing 2 new ERP system implementations

+As a Project Manager, I lead a cross-functional team of professionals, including Web Developers, Software Engineers, Report Designers, and UI/UX Designers, ensuring seamless delivery from concept to deployment.

+In addition:

+    🔹 I have hands-on expertise in SAP FI/CO, Master Data Governance, and process optimization

+    🔹 I regularly execute business process automation using UiPath RPA tools

+    🔹 I am deeply engaged in Python programming, applying it to automation, data handling, and integration tasks

+I am now actively pivoting towards Data Science and Artificial Intelligence, combining my domain knowledge with technical skills in Python, machine learning, and AI engineering.</p>
 <ul>
   <li>
     🌍  I'm based in Dhaka, Bangladesh
   </li>
   <li>
-    🌱 I’m currently learning many things like Microservices, Clean architecture, and NGINX, I believe that every day is a learning opportunity.
+    🌱 I’m Currently transitioning into AI and Data Science engineering, I believe that every day is a learning opportunity.
   </li>
   <li>
     👯 I’m currently open for work and employment opportunities (remote and relocation)